developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-security.md

    Best Practice: On the Privileges tab, we recommend enabling the **Select** privilege for **All Users** to allow non-admin users to access the AWS Glue source from Dremio.
 4. Click **Save**.

-## Lake Formation Cell-Level Security[​](#lake-formation-cell-level-security "Direct link to Lake Formation Cell-Level Security")
+## Lake Formation Cell-Level Security

 Dremio supports AWS Lake Formation [cell-level security](https://docs.aws.amazon.com/lake-formation/latest/dg/data-filtering.html) with row-level access permissions based on AWS Lake Formation [PartiQL expressions](https://docs.aws.amazon.com/lake-formation/latest/dg/partiql-support.html).
 If the user does not have read permissions on a column or cell, Dremio masks the data in that column or cell with a `NULL` value.